EPLHREU/emily-modifiers/README.md

 ### Unique Ending

-Due to fingerspelling existing on the left hand, a uique chord with the right hand must be stroked.
+Due to fingerspelling existing on the left hand, a unique chord with the right hand must be stroked.
 This stroke is used to uniquely identify a dictionary entry chord from any other chord.
 By default this is `-LTZ`, this should be strokes with pinky on the `-Z` and ring finger for `-LT`.
 Due to physical and practical limitations, this key combination is both difficult to press, and also will generate clashes.